Posted in 1991

 23 hop front

-5. The second room sometimes operated as a alcohol-free bar.
+5. The second room operated as an alcohol-free bar.
 In later years the drywall between the two rooms was removed and a second sound system was placed here.

 23 hop front room